Creative security design

 Designing for security and safety measures is becoming commonplace, as is including the elements placed between buildings and perimeters as part of the security design response of a space.
 Good security design is based on a collection of data which is responsive to the unique situations of the site, rather than trying to incorporate a one-size-fits-all approach.
 This responsive approach employs good urban design principles while also addressing the need for enhanced security.
 It is achieved by designing beautiful elements with everyday characteristics that disguises the protective role it plays.
 The successful implementation of security design is to combine multiple elements and integrate them holistically and seamlessly into the overall site design.

-If you are thinking of concrete bollards as ugly square blocks, think again.
+If you are thinking of concrete bollards as boring grey square blocks, think again.
 Bollards don’t have to look like bollards, they can be designed into a variety of shapes, sizes and colours.
 They can also be hidden within plain sight as large format concrete products like outdoor seating and planter boxes for a more aesthetic look.
 Thinking outside the box while designing your concrete bollards allows for the inclusion of stylistic elements which complement the design of the environment in which they are placed.
 It also allows for additional features and functions like seating or subtle lighting to be considered and included in the design.

 The use of concrete bollards is increasingly being found in urban and architectural designs giving modern aesthetics to their environments whilst providing protection between pedestrians and vehicles.
 Adding an artistic element to the space, concrete safety bollards are functional and a decorative landscape component that creates a boundary around a desired space.
 Concrete bollards can also act in a security capacity as a control and deterrent method for anti-terror and anti-ram-raid situations.
 They are considered a good option for government buildings and high traffic public areas.